Function problem: Self-reducibility

-Observe that the problem FSAT introduced above can be solved using only polynomially many calls to a subroutine which decides the SAT problem: An algorithm can first ask whether the formula $\varphi$ is satisfiable.
+Observe that the problem FSAT introduced above can be solved using only polynomially many calls to a subroutine that decides the SAT problem: An algorithm can first ask whether the formula $\varphi$ is satisfiable.
 After that the algorithm can fix variable $x_1$ to TRUE and ask again.
 If the resulting formula is still satisfiable the algorithm keeps $x_1$ fixed to TRUE and continues to fix $x_2$, otherwise it decides that $x_1$ has to be FALSE and continues.
 Thus, FSAT is solvable in polynomial time using an oracle deciding SAT.
-In general, a problem in NP is called self-reducible if its function variant can be solved in polynomial time using an oracle deciding the original problem.
-Every NP-complete problem is self-reducible.
+In general, a problem in FNP is called self-reducible if it can be solved in polynomial time using an oracle for its induced decision problem.
+Every function variant of every NP-complete problem is self-reducible.

 There are several (slightly different) notions of self-reducibility.